-Did you know that driving while fatigued can be just as dangerous as drunk driving?
-According to the AAA Foundation for Traffic Safety, drowsy driving is responsible for 328,000 vehicle accidents every year and nearly 6,500 fatalities.
-Just like alcohol, drowsiness decreases situational awareness, slows reaction times, and undermines your ability to make sound decisions.
+Did you know that fatigued driving can be just as dangerous as drunk driving?
+Like alcohol, drowsiness decreases situational awareness, slows reaction times, and undermines your ability to make sound decisions.
+According to the AAA Foundation for Traffic Safety, drowsy driving is responsible for 328,000 vehicle accidents yearly and nearly 6,500 fatalities.

-Tired drivers who get behind the wheel are not only risking their own lives – they are putting other people’s lives in danger as well.
+Tired drivers who get behind the wheel are risking their own lives and putting other people’s lives in danger.
 You are three times more likely to be in an auto accident if you’re drowsy, reports the National Safety Council.

 Legal guidance after a drowsy driving crash

 Excess fatigue impairs performance and increases your risk of crashing.
 If you or a loved one were hurt in a vehicle accident and you suspect the driver nodded off at the wheel, you may be eligible for monetary compensation.
 But you need an experienced drowsy driving car accident lawyer to advance your claim.

 For more than 50 years, Rutter Mills has been helping clients in the Virginia Beach, Norfolk, and Newport News areas win serious cases against negligent and reckless drivers.
 Get the justice you deserve by reaching out for a free, no-obligation consultation.